Are Chiropractors Real Doctors?

 Chiropractors continually rank among the highest healthcare providers in patient satisfaction scores – because it works, and it works by addressing the cause of back and neck pain instead of simply covering up their effects.
 In terms of public health, if more people went to chiropractors for back and neck pain, we’d see a lot fewer unnecessary tests, hospitalizations, and drug prescriptions.

-If you’re in the Brookfield, Waukesha, Wauwatosa, New Berlin or Milwaukee areas and looking for a chiropractor, we’d love for you to find out why the Milwaukee Journal Sentinel named us the top chiropractor of 2022.
-To get started, make an appointment at Ascent Chiropractic by calling 262-345-4166 or schedule an appointment with our online scheduling app.
+If you’re in the Brookfield, Waukesha, Wauwatosa, New Berlin or Milwaukee areas and looking for a chiropractor, we’d love for you to find out why the Milwaukee Journal Sentinel named us the top Milwaukee chiropractor of 2022.
+To get started, make an appointment at Ascent Chiropractic in Brookfield by calling 262-345-4166 or schedule an appointment with our online scheduling app.